 The Thunderbird was respectably quick.
 Road & Track, testing a well-equipped Fordomatic model, obtained a 0-60 mph (0-97 km/h) time of 9.5 seconds and a top speed of 110 mph (177 km/h).
 Unfortunately, achieving such acceleration with automatic required some trickery.
-In order to reach the optimum 4,500-rpm shift points, testers had to start in Low, shift manually to Drive at about 45 mph (72 km/h), then back to Low at 50 mph (80 km/h), to keep the transmission from upshifting prematurely into third.
+In order to reach the optimum 4,500-rpm shift points, testers had to start in Low, shift manually to Drive at about 45 mph (72 km/h), then shift back to Low at 50 mph (80 km/h) to keep the transmission from upshifting prematurely into third.
 Without such prestidigitation, 0-60 mph (0-97 km/h) took a less-impressive 11 seconds.
 (Cars with the standard transmission or optional overdrive didn’t have this problem and were somewhat quicker.)

 The obvious question is how the Thunderbird compared with its intended rival, the Corvette.
 Both rode the same wheelbase, although the Thunderbird was somewhat longer and notably heavier.
 The T-Bird was quicker than a six-cylinder ‘Vette, but couldn’t quite match one with the newly optional V8.
 Neither had impressive handling or brakes, but the Thunderbird was obviously far more civilized.
 Prices were similar, so it was no surprise that the Ford outsold its cruder rival by a vast margin.
 Corvette sales were a grim 700 units for 1955, while Ford sold 16,155 Thunderbirds.

 (Ironically, the appearance of the Ford Thunderbird helped to rescue the Corvette from an early grave.
-Engineer Zora Arkus-Duntov wrote an impassioned letter to Chevy chief engineer Ed Cole, arguing that for Chevrolet to kill the Corvette just as Ford launched its own sports car would be a disaster for Chevy’s reputation.
+Engineer Zora Arkus-Duntov wrote an impassioned letter to Chevrolet chief engineer Ed Cole arguing that for Chevrolet to kill the Corvette just as Ford launched its own sports car would be a disaster for Chevy’s reputation.
 Just as the arrival of the Corvette revived the Thunderbird project, the appearance of the Thunderbird spared the Corvette the axe.)

 PLANNING THE FUTURE